grodansparadis/vscpl2drv-logger/README.md

 ## Build the driver

-To build the driver you follow the same procisuew as with all autoconf based builds
+To build the driver you follow the same procedure as with all autoconf based builds

 ```bash
 ./configure